 My musical sensability was helped by my Dad being a music educator who was also a bit of a showoff.
 I remember him making airplane sounds alone in his studio after we saw the movie "Waldo Pepper."
 He was always practicing his trombone in his downstairs studio, usually "The Shadow of Your Smile," or "Bolero," or Mozart's Requiem or arpeggios.
 One year he arranged Christmas carols for my family to sing in five part harmony, sort of a Von Trapp Family vibe.
 I think my Mom was uncomfortable with the spotlight, so we didn't continue with that.
 Dad got me interested in music, lending me albums and a reel to reel tape player I used constantly to record radio and television shows.
 He had tapes and records his music students would give him, giving me my first taste of Frank Zappa, the Beatles and lots of jazz.
 He got me a decent pair of Sennheiser headphones in high school which I used constantly to listen to radio dramas like "Jack Flanders," "The Hitchiker's Guide," and NPR's "Star Wars" radio dramatization.

 My Dad had a rather large box of old magic tricks that he would haul out and occassionally demonstrate to us kids.
 I loved scanning the Abbots Magic Catalog (it used to be much thicker, he assured me, and just a dime) and I occasionally bought an illusion or perhaps some rubber monster hands.
 I tried performing magic for a while, but never stuck with it long enough to get any good.
 I still aspire to gaining proficiency at up-close sleight of hand coin magic.
-I've got a pretty good "french drop" and that's about as far as I ever got.
+I’ve a nice collection of those kinds of books, which I may eventually get to.
+I've got a pretty good "french drop," which I’ll trot out now and then at a dinner table, and that's about as far as I ever got in magic.

 Halloween and Making Monsters